Glossary

 client

-Software run by the User on its local device to participate in the Mixnet.
+Software run by a user on their local device to participate in the mixnet.

-Again let us reiterate that a client is not considered a “node in the
+A client is not considered a node in the

 directory authority system

-Refers to specific PKI schemes used by Mixminion and Tor.
+Refers to PKI schemes used by Mixminion and Tor.

 entry mix, entry node